 Click the Block button on the Search toolbar to turn on the “selection only” search option to search only through the selected part of the current file.

 If you turn on this option and invoke a search command such as Find First that processes only a single search match then the selection is turned into the search range.
 The search range highlight color is different from the selection highlight color.
 You can change these colors by customizing the color palette.
 “Editor: Selected text” is the second item in the list of individual colors.
 “Editor: Search range” is further down the list.

-If a search match is found, that search match will become selected.
+If a search match is found, that search match is selected.
 You can then edit the search match or any part of the file inside or outside the search range.
-As long as you don't turn off the "selection only" search option, the search range will remain highlighted.
+As long as you don't turn off the "selection only" search option, the search range remains highlighted.

-When you invoke the next search command, and there already is a search range, EditPad will either search through the existing search range when no text is selected, or when the selection falls entirely inside the search range.
-If some of the text outside the search range is selected, EditPad will use the selection as the new search range.
+When you invoke the next search command, EditPad uses the existing search range if there is no selection or the selection falls entirely inside the search range.
+If the selection includes text outside the search range, then EditPad uses the selection as the new search range.

 In practice, this mechanism is very intuitive.
 When you search, EditPad selects the search match, which always falls inside the search range.
 So you can click Search|Find Next and Search|Find Previous without paying much attention to the search range.
 It will stay put.
 When you want to search through a different part of the file, simply select it, make sure “selection only” is on, and search.
 You don’t need to check whether there was a search range already.
 EditPad will search through the block of text that you selected.